Louisiana Voices Educator's Guide

 • A 4th-grade teacher designed a year-long research project to measure how her students' interviewing skills improved.
 She began the year by sharing her own flawed attempts at fieldwork; paired students off to practice interviewing; used exercises to improve listening skills; invited many guests to speak on various topics to the class and included student interviews of each guest; critiqued interviews with students; assigned writing assignments based on the interviews; and, finally, compared students' final interviews at the end of the year with their first interviews.
 Students themselves discussed what they had learned about interviewing, how they had improved, what they learned by interviewing and listening to guests.

 • Fourth graders collected family stories during a six-week interdisciplinary unit on family stories.
 They chose one story at the end of the grading period to polish into a script the next grading period.
 With peer editing they wrote scripts of their stories, drew scenery on clear overheads, made shadow puppets of their characters, and acted out their family story plays for the class using an overhead projector.
-Later the media specialist invited students to the media center to videotape each play.
+Later the media specialist invited students to the media center to video record each play.
 Every family received a copy of the final compilation after an evening premiere of the video.

 • High school students met with community residents over a ten-week period for a community self-study.
 Working as a team, students and community members researched and discussed topics such as histories of the town, its churches, schools, and businesses; the impact of the natural world on the way people work and play; the town's economic connections to the state and the nation; modern influences and how they are changing the community; and ways to make life in the town better.